Mari0-CE/Mari0-Community-Edition/0readme.md

 fix: the lowtime sound can now only play once, usually.

 ...If anything about this is broken, help me fix it, please.

+realised that global integers (or glints as they will now be referred to as) can store text, so officially supported that and may add more functions for it

+dialog boxes and textentities can now print globools, glints, and even built-in variables using the prefixes "gb:" "gi:" or "bi:"

+also added the prefix "bb:" for a human-readable version of a globool... could not isolate crash on trying to update a textentity though

+random fix: the intro now actually says CE for more than one frame

+integrated turretbot's MultiCustomTiles mod unsuccessfully - help me successfully integrate it and also add a dropdown for selecting between tilesets http://forum.stabyourself.net/viewtopic.php?f=13&t=4649

+updated title - do you like it?